vinkodlak/rigpro.consulting/src/pages/workflow/index.md

       ensure full compliance and transparency throughout the project.
     description: >-
       Reviewing the contract by an expert has been proven beneficial for the operator, over and over again.
+Don't let the service companies up sell you equipment that is not necessary for the operation, or leave you short of critical tools for the campaign.
     image: /img/06_CONTRACT_REVIEWED.jpg
     title: Contract reviewed
   - body: >-